rajeshvkothari/oom/GIN_README_2508.md

 	}
 	```

-  - To Execute Workflow steps of a model which has already been saved in database:
+  - To Execute Workflow steps of a model which has already been saved in the database:

 	```sh
     POST http://{IP_OF_DEMO_SERVER_ADDR}:10000/bonap/templates/<InstanceName>/workflows/deploy